 Student Research Opportunities

-PSY 485 and PSY 486C partner undergraduate students with a faculty member to work on faculty-led or student-led research projects.
+PSY 279, 485 and PSY 486C partner undergraduate students with a faculty member to work on faculty-led or student-led research projects.
 Conducting research provides students with skills and abilities that employers and graduate programs seek.
 NAU Psychology students who have completed undergraduate research experience report multiple benefits, not the least of which is preparation for graduate school and the development of specific skills employers are seeking.
 Above all, students’ participation in research gives them first-hand experience with how psychological knowledge is generated, enabling them to have even greater insight into the relevance of research methods and statistics to this endeavor.
 Further, writing, presentation, and professional development skills are also enhanced and refined with this experience.

-Our department follows an application procedure for the ability to sign up for PSY 485/486c credits.
+Our department follows an application procedure in order to sign up for PSY 279 and 485 credits.
+Enrollment in PSY 486c is generally discussed with your PSY 485 faculty mentor after completion of at least one semester of PSY 485.
 If a student wishes to work with a specific faculty member, it is advised that he or she speak with that faculty member before applying for entry into the program.
 The application will allow students to provide their preferences for faculty research labs.
-The selection of students is competitive; faculty generally seek students who have a 3.0 GPA or higher, successful completion of PSY 101 (or 101H) and PSY 230, successful completion or concurrent enrollment in PSY 302w, interest and skills that are relevant to research, and ability to commit their time and energy to the research lab.Read more
+In order to be eligible to apply for PSY 279, students should have successfully completed PSY 101 or 101H.
+For PSY 485, the selection of students is competitive; faculty generally seek students who have met the course prerequisites and have a 3.0 GPA or higher, interest and skills that are relevant to research, and the ability to commit their time and energy to the research lab.Read more

 .
 It is important to note that students do NOT have to have spoken with a faculty member prior to application and students can list up to three research labs in which they are interested.
-While every attempt will be made to match student interests with faculty availability, with a faculty member of your choice, however, it is not always possible there are a limited number of research spaces available.
-Please be aware that the general skills acquired in PSY 485/PSY 486c are more important for your future goals than the actual topic of research.
+While every attempt will be made to match student interests with faculty availability, it is not always possible as there are a limited number of research spaces available.
+Please be aware that the general skills acquired in PSY 279, 485 and 486c are more important for your future goals than the actual topic of research.